 Interested in getting this kind of card?
 Head over to CardMatch and check offers tailored to your credit profile.
 Meanwhile, I’m signing off to use my monthly Uber Cash from Amex.

+*As of January 2022, Citi Prestige Credit Card is no longer accepting new applications.
+Check back in the future for any updates on this policy.
 The information about the Citi Prestige® Credit Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.